sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

   provides an explanation of the concept, examples of fitness functions for architectures, and recommendations on how to build incrementally.

-tags: [ "Book", "Architecture", "Metrics", "Development" ]
+tags: [ "Books", "Architecture", "DevOps", "Observability" ]
 ---

 {{< lead >}}